Djanet

 Summary of Facts

-• Djanet is located in southeastern Algeria, near the borders of Libya and Niger.
+• Djanet is in southeastern Algeria, near Libya and Niger.

-• The town is situated on the edge of the Tassili n’Ajjer National Park, a UNESCO World Heritage Site.
+• Located by the Tassili n’Ajjer National Park, a UNESCO World Heritage Site.

 Posted by